-By accepting the Nurse Corps SP award, participants are entering into a contract with the federal government, and are required to practice at an eligible CSF located in, designated as, or serving a mental health or primary care HPSA with a score of 14 or higher, the score must be 14 or higher at the time an offer.
-Participants must refer to a CSF's most recent HPSA score when selecting a service site, and refer to the APG for the year of scholarship award to be sure they select a CSF that meets the minimum HPSA requirement for their service.
+By accepting the Nurse Corps SP award, participants are entering into a contract with the federal government, and are required to practice at an eligible CSF located in, designated as, or serving a mental health or primary care HPSA with a score of 14 or higher (the score must be 14 or higher at the time participant provides a copy of their permanent unencumbered and unrestricted nursing license for the discipline they were awarded and accepted the employment offer).
+Participants must refer to a CSF's most recent HPSA score when selecting a service site, and refer to the Guidance for the year of scholarship award to be sure they select a CSF that meets the minimum HPSA requirement for their service.
 Participants are provided with information about the Nurse Corps SP CSF site search process during the program.

-The Nurse Corps SP must approve the site where participants wish to complete their service prior to the commencement of employment in order to receive service credit.
+The Nurse Corps SP must approve the site where participants wish to complete their service prior to the acceptance of employment in order to receive service credit.
 There is no guarantee that CSFs that are eligible during participants' training will still be eligible at the time participants are available to start their service obligation.